 While the third-generation Flyknit is great for easy training miles, my heart longs for the underfoot feel of the original Infinity Flyknit, which I found to be far more versatile, and far less hefty.
 I’d also argue that not all that much has changed since the Flyknit 2, so if you’re on a budget, snap the previous version up in the sale and you won’t be disappointed.

 If you’re not looking to spend $160 on a shoe, the Pegasus 38 shares a lot of the qualities of the Infinity Flyknit 2 — reliable, built for long training miles, and comfortable underfoot, for $40 less.
 What’s more, the Pegasus 39 is due to drop any day now, so you’ll likely be able to snap the 38 up for even cheaper.
+It's worth checking our Nike promo codes to see if there are any savings to be had.

 If you’re looking for something more exciting, the ZoomX foam in the Nike Invincible Run is far more responsive and bouncy, and feels great, even when running on tired legs.